kevald1963/milestone-4-walkabout/README.md

 - Paid-for address data loads will be available to all customers, even for those with the free product.
 They wil only be limited by the number of devices their base product allows.

+**How the app operates - or should!**

+The purpose of the app is to earn revenue by providing a convenient data service to organisations involved in leafleting, canvassing and surveying campaigns.

+The app is well-developed but from a real world point of view it is still a prototype.
+It currently only caters for one customer organisation.
+Obviously, it will need to cater for many if it is going to earn any serious revenue.
+It is absolutely crucial that data does not get mixed up between customers, so a separate schema for each may need to be created for each at the time of them subscribing.

+Here is the typical expected scenario for a new customer looking for an app for their campaigning needs:

+- They browse the site for information about the app without registering to begin with.

+- They want to try, or buy, the app, so register on the site first.
+Alternatively, they select a product, view it in the cart and try to check it out.
+If they have not registered then they will be asked to do so at that point before being allowed to proceed.

+- They enter their order and make payment.

+- Their schema is created with all necessary tables and the following is done:

+  - An Admin group, with permissions, is created and the user is assigned to it.

+  - The parent organisation data is created from the order header.

+  - The subscription data is created from the order details.

+- The customer will now be granted access to all data entry forms to create Admin and Agent users, create sub-organisations or groups for campaign purposes.

+- They will also be able to create campaigns, rounds, streets and addresses, or use a paid-for address data load if they do not want to create all the addresses they need.

 ## UX

-**App Audience**

-The app was initially aimed at local Green Party activists to help them manage election leafleting and canvassing in local council wards or parliamentary constituencies.
-As discussed above, the app may also be of use to commercial companies for bulk leafleting, parcel delivery, etc.

-### User Stories
+**User Stories**

-Initially, the site will have four types of User: Superuser, Administrator, Agent and Anonymous.
+Initially, the site will have five types of User:
+- Superuser
+- Administrator
+- Agent
+- Guest
+- Anonymous.

 It may be desirable to create other types of users, e.g. a Trusted Agent with some administrative permissions.
-A facility to do this will be included in the app functionality.
+A facility to do this is included in the app functionality.

 **User Types**